Guide

 Why government procurement has its own language

-Government agencies are bound by legislation and procurement rules that require them to use specific, formal language.
-Terms like "Approach to Market" and "Value for Money" have precise legal meanings, so agencies use them consistently across every document.
+Government agencies are bound by legislation and procurement rules that lead them to use specific, formal language.
+Terms like "Approach to Market" and "Value for Money" have precise legal meanings, so agencies use them consistently across procurement documents.

 The problem is that this language was written for procurement officers, not for the electrician reading a tender for the first time on a Saturday morning.
 A tender that says "respondents must demonstrate capacity to deliver the scope of the SOA in accordance with the CPR" is just asking you to show that you can do the work and follow the rules.

-This glossary translates every term you are likely to encounter into plain English.
+This glossary translates common terms into plain English.
 Bookmark it and refer back to it whenever you are reading a tender document and hit a term that does not make sense.

 Section 02

 You do not need to memorise every term in this glossary.
-These 10 appear on virtually every government tender you will read:
+These 10 appear often in government tender documents and portal listings:

 1. ATM (Approach to Market) the published tender listing